kahpereira/bikcraft_web/README.md

 <a id="tecnologias"></a>
 ### 🛠 Tecnologias:
-Este projeto foi desenvolvido no curso <a href="https://www.origamid.com/curso/web-design-completo/">Web Design Completo</a> do site <a href="https://www.origamid.com/">Origamid</a> com as seguintes tecnologias:
+Este projeto foi desenvolvido no curso <a href="https://www.origamid.com/curso/web-design-completo/" target="_blank">Web Design Completo</a> do site <a href="https://www.origamid.com/" target="_blank">Origamid</a> com as seguintes tecnologias:
 - HTML5
 - CSS3
 - JavaScript